IGEM’s review of Victoria’s water safety arrangements was completed on 29 August 2023.

 Sadly, Life Saving Victoria recently reported Victoria’s worst fatal drowning toll in 20 years.
 Between 1 July 2020 and 30 June 2021, 61 people drowned – an increase of 40 per cent compared to the 10-year average.
 Another 104 people were involved in non-fatal drowning incidents attended by paramedics.

 What are we doing?

-IGEM's aiming to evaluate Victoria’s water safety arrangements and identify opportunities for learning and improvement.
+IGEM's review evaluated Victoria’s water safety arrangements to identify opportunities for learning and improvement.